Tobruk (1967 film): Plot

 In September 1942, Rommel's Afrika Korps is only 90 miles (144 km) from the Suez Canal, but running dangerously low on fuel.
 The British approve a plan to destroy German fuel bunkers at Tobruk in an attempt to cripple Rommel's attack.

-The author of the plan, Canadian-born Major Donald Craig (Rock Hudson) of the Long Range Desert Group (LRDG) is a prisoner of Vichy French forces held prisoner with captured Italian soldiers on a ship in the French port of Algiers.
-Craig is rescued by a group of German Jews of the Special Identification Group (SIG) led by Captain Kurt Bergman (George Peppard).
-They rendezvous with commandos of the Long Range Desert Group, under the command of Lieutenant-Colonel John Harker (Nigel Green), at Kufra in southeastern Libya.
+The author of the plan, Canadian-born Major Donald Craig of the Long Range Desert Group (LRDG) is a prisoner of Vichy French forces held prisoner with captured Italian soldiers on a ship in the French port of Algiers.
+Craig is rescued by a group of German Jews of the Special Identification Group (SIG) led by Captain Kurt Bergman.
+They rendezvous with commandos of the Long Range Desert Group, under the command of Lieutenant-Colonel John Harker, at Kufra in southeastern Libya.
 They have eight days to destroy the fuel depot at Tobruk and the artillery protecting the harbour, before a scheduled amphibious landing and RAF bombing raid.
 Their infiltration plan is to pose as prisoners of war escorted by the SIG disguised as German guards.
 Craig is skeptical of the plan feeling they've waited too long and left the Germans time to create a strong defence.
 Harker warns Craig not to let personal differences of opinion interfere with the operation, revealing the revised plan is his.

 The group encounters a patrol of Italian tanks near a rest stop in a gully.
-Sergeant Major Jack Tyne (Jack Watson) spots a German tank column approaching from the opposite direction and they trick the two units into engaging each other, permitted their escape.
+Sergeant Major Jack Tyne spots a German tank column approaching from the opposite direction and they trick the two units into engaging each other, permitted their escape.
 Craig safely guides them through a German mine field, before they are attacked by a British Curtiss P-40 Warhawk fighter.
 They shoot it down after losing eight men are killed, a one troop transport truck, their auxiliary fuel supply, and both of their radios.
 Harker orders a burial party, and the fighting and smoke from the burning truck and plane attracts Tuareg tribesmen who are friendly with the Germans.
-Craig parleys in their language and exchanges guns and ammunition for two prisoners: British traitors Henry Portman (Liam Redmond) and his daughter Cheryl (Heidy Hunt) who were shot down while flying from Benghazi to Cairo.
-They carry papers signed by the Grand Mufti of Jerusalem (Mohammad Amin al-Husayni) and German Field Marshal Albert Kesselring: an agreement for Egyptian army officers to rise up against the British in a "holy war" and a stated belief that conquering Egypt will bring other Muslim states into the Axis.
+Craig parleys in their language and exchanges guns and ammunition for two prisoners: British traitors Henry Portman and his daughter Cheryl who were shot down while flying from Benghazi to Cairo.
+They carry papers signed by the Grand Mufti of Jerusalem and German Field Marshal Albert Kesselring: an agreement for Egyptian army officers to rise up against the British in a "holy war" and a stated belief that conquering Egypt will bring other Muslim states into the Axis.